 - Real estate operations.
 We receive the majority of our operating cash through the net revenues of our Real Estate Operations segment.
 See the Results of Operations section above for further explanation on our Real Estate Operations segment.
-The revenues from this segment include noncash adjustments for straight-lined rents and amortization of above and below market leases of \$98 million and \$67 million for 2019 and 2018, respectively. - Strategic capital.
+The revenues from this segment include noncash adjustments for straight-lined rents and amortization of above and below market leases of \$126 million and \$98 million for 2020 and 2019, respectively. - Strategic capital.
 We also generate operating cash through our Strategic Capital segment by providing asset and property management and other services to our unconsolidated co-investment ventures.
 See the Results of Operations section above for the key drivers of the net revenues from our Strategic Capital segment.
-Included in Strategic Capital Revenues is the third-party investors' share that is owed for fees and promotes, which is recognized in operating activities in the period the agent is received. - G&A expenses and equity-based compensation awards.
-We incurred \$266 million and \$239 million of G&A costs in 2019 and 2018, respectively.
-Included in these amounts are equity-based, noncash compensation expenses of \$98 million and \$76 million in 2019 and 2018, respectively, which were recorded to Rental Expenses in the Real Estate Operations segment, Strategic Capital Expenses in the Strategic Capital segment and G&A Expenses. - Operating distributions from unconsolidated entities.
-We received \$347 million and \$350 million of distributions from our unconsolidated entities in 2019 and 2018, respectively.
-Certain unconsolidated co-investment ventures distribute the total promote, including our share, that is recorded to Investment In and Advances to Unconsolidated Entities and is included in operating activities in the period the cash is received. - Cash paid for interest and income taxes, net.We paid combined amounts for interest and income taxes, net of amounts received, of \$277 million and \$266 million in 2019 and 2018, respectively.
-See Note 8 and Note 13 to the Consolidated Financial Statements for further information on this activity.
+Included in Strategic Capital Revenues is the third-party investors' share that is owed for promotes, which is recognized in operating activities in the period the cash is received. - G&A expenses and equity-based compensation awards.
+We incurred \$275 million and \$266 million of G&A costs in 2020 and 2019, respectively.
+We recognized equity-based, noncash compensation expenses of \$110 million and \$98 million in 2020 and 2019, respectively, which were recorded to Rental Expenses in the Real Estate Operations segment, Strategic Capital Expenses in the Strategic Capital segment and G&A Expenses. - Operating distributions from unconsolidated entities.
+We received \$451 million and \$347 million of distributions as a return on our investment from the cash flows generated from the operations of our unconsolidated entities in 2020 and 2019, respectively. - Cash paid for interest, net of amounts capitalized.
+We paid interest, net of amounts capitalized, of \$309 million and \$214 million in 2020 and 2019, respectively.
+See Note 8 to the Consolidated Financial Statements for further information on this activity. - Cash paid for income taxes, net of refunds.
+We paid income taxes, net of refunds, of \$101 million and \$62 million in 2020 and 2019, respectively.
+See Note 13 to the Consolidated Financial Statements for further information on this activity.